-Alice is at stage in life of harvesting the fruit of an interesting journey, including breaking gender barriers as an Air Force Intelligence briefing officer for Vietnam–bound B-52 bomber pilots---and---leaving the service early because of being bothered by that war.
+Dr. Alice Holstein is at a stage in life of harvesting the fruit of an interesting journey, including breaking gender barriers as an Air Force Intelligence briefing officer for satellite photography and the first woman to run a combat intelligence shop at the bomb wing level for the nuclear B-52 bomber mission.
+She then was the first woman sent overseas to brief pilots and command staff on Guam and Okinawa as they flew Vietnam missions.
+She left the service a 6 months early because of being bothered by that war.

 So many of us do not know our own story.
 A story about who we are, not what we have done.
 About what we have faced to build what we have built, what we have drawn upon and risked to do it, what we have thought felt, feared and discovered through the events of our lives.
 The real story that belongs to us alone.